cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 I tried disabling flask's CSRF mode to see if that was the culprit, but maybe it's just the development server itself.
 I figured this would work as expected if hosting with a reverse proxy such as NGINX, instead of hosting with the development server.
 The development server pointing to the reverse-proxy didn't seem to make a difference.
 I just switched to using a production-ready wsgi python server to try with the reverse-proxy, and I'm still seeing the same issue.
 Might need more investigation before I can work on the frontend.

-### API
+### API Service

-#### Endpoint Test Suite
+#### Internal API, and OMdb Endpoint Test Suite

-Probably the next step before writing `fetch` requests from the frontend to invoke the api would be to create an endpoint test suite.
+Probably the next step before writing `fetch` requests and submitting POST forms from the frontend to invoke the api would be to create an endpoint test suite.
 I've used Postman Collections in the past with parameters and secrets for different environments, and had the suite run as a prerequisite test job on CI.
 I would've liked to try something new, and open source.
+[Hurl](https://hurl.dev/) seems like a great option, with [CI support](https://hurl.dev/docs/tutorial/ci-cd-integration.html#cicd-integration).

 #### Models